mcjkurz/qhchina/docs/about/index.md

 permalink: /about/
 ---

-# About QHChina Lab
+# About qhChina Lab

-QHChina Lab is a research group dedicated to applying quantitative methods to the study of Chinese humanities.
+qhChina Lab is a research group dedicated to applying quantitative methods to the study of Chinese humanities.
 Our interdisciplinary approach combines computational linguistics, natural language processing, and traditional humanities research.

 ## Our Mission